-4.2 Method of Evaluating Proposals
+4.2 Method for Evaluating Proposals

 Designated staff will review each proposal for completeness and verify that all eligibility criteria are met.
 A complete proposal shall include all required components as described in Section 2.9.
-If a proposal is not complete or does not meet the basic eligibility and participation standards as outlined in Sections 2.4 and 2.8, the proposal will be eliminated from further review.
-The agency will be notified of the rejection of its proposal within 10 working days.
+If a proposal is not complete or does not meet the basic eligibility and participation standards as outlined in Section 2.4, the proposal will be eliminated from further review.
+The agency will be notified of the rejection of its proposal within 10 working days of the proposal due date.

-Evaluation of proposals will be conducted in two parts: Technical Evaluation and Financial Assessment.
-OMH's evaluation committee, consisting of at least three evaluators, will review the technical portion of each proposal and compute a technical score.
+Proposals will be conducted in two parts: Technical Evaluation and Financial Assessment.
+The technical evaluation committee, consisting of at least three evaluators, will review the technical portion of each proposal and compute a technical score.
 A financial score will be computed separately based on the operating budget and budget narrative submitted.

 Evaluators of the Technical Evaluation component may then meet to discuss the basis of those ratings.
 Following the discussion, evaluators may independently revise their original score in any section.
 Once completed, final Technical Evaluation scores will then be recalculated, averaged, and applied to the final Financial Assessment score to arrive at final scores.

-Any proposal not receiving a minimum average score of 70 will be eliminated from consideration.
+Any proposal not receiving a minimum score of 70 will be eliminated from consideration.

-In the event of a tie score between two proposals in the same geographic region, the agency with the highest score on the Program Description will receive the higher ranking.
+In case of a tie in the scoring process, the proposal with the highest score on the Description of Program (Section 6.2) of the Proposal Narrative will be ranked higher.